QuestNetwork/docs/docs/qd-messages-ts.md

 - AES Encrypt Invite Tokens
 - AutoSave And P2P Sync For Message History Tree
 - Export Message Histories
+- Sync Message History (like syncing the blockchain, channel participants can offer a history, since every message is signed with an elliptic curve key, we can verify and merge it into ours)

 **0.9.6**
+- Parenting (reply to channel and private messages)
 - Encrypted P2P File Transfer (End-To-End AES-256-CBC, Shared Via 4096 Bit OAEP)
 - Inline Preview For Media Files And Links (images, videos, etc)
 - Magic Folders